amihaiemil/amihaiemil.github.io/_posts/2017-06-14-non-flushable-jsonobjectbuilder.markdown

 </figure>

 You've probably used this API too, most likely for parsing responses from a REST endpoint.
-There, you simply built a JsonObject from the response's InputStream and used it later ony to <b>read</b> data from it, since JsonObject is immutable.
+There, you simply built a JsonObject from the response's InputStream and used it later only to <b>read</b> data from it, since JsonObject is immutable.
 Something like this:

 {% highlight java %}
 InputStream content = response.getContent();